magepow/magento-2-banner-slider/README.md

-## Magento 2 Banner Slider Extention ( Magento 2 Magicslider )
+## Magento 2 Banner Slider Extension ( Magento 2 Magicslider )

-Make your store wonderful with magnificent slide effects with **Magento 2 Magicslider Extention (commonly known as Banner Slider)** of Alothemes.
+Make your store wonderful with magnificent slide effects with Magento 2 Magicslider Extension (commonly known as Banner Slider)

 ### Description

-**Magento 2 Banner Slider Extension** allows you show a slider of banner to help you highlight your promotion, hot news or any target information.
-Moreover, this extension also make your website more attractive and looks beautiful.
+**Magento 2 Banner Slider Extension** allows you to show a slider of banners to help you highlight your promotion, hot news or any target information.

+Moreover, this extension also makes your website more attractive and looks beautiful.
+- Shorten website construction time

+- Increase website performance, improve customer experience

+- Banner to introduce products

+- Banner to introduce business

+- Increase CTR for marketing campaigns: promotions, gifts, events

+- Effective customer navigation tools

+Magicslider is compatible with all Magento versions, from Magento 1.x to Magento 2.x.
+With constant updates, you can be confident that your slideshows will stay perfect.

 Magicslider is compatible with all Magento versions, from Magento 1.x to Magento 2.x.
 With constant updates, you can be confident that your slideshows will stay perfect.